- Pay Attention to the Edges of the Shot

 The easy solution to this problem is one of the best landscape photography tips you’ll ever get: use a graduated neutral density filter.

 This means that they darken the bright sky while having no effect on the brightness of the landscape.
-As you can see in the before and after images above, the result is an image that’s well-exposed throughout.

 How to Improve Landscape Photography: Take Your Time